An Engineering Marvel

 Constructed in the 1930s by 21,000 men who used supplies from every state, Hoover Dam is 726 feet tall and 660 feet thick at the bottom to hold back the water pressure of 45,000 pounds per square foot.
 There’s enough concrete in Hoover Dam (4.5 million cubic yards) to build a four-foot wide sidewalk around the Earth at the Equator.
-Every second during peak electricity periods, enough water runs through the generators to fill 15 average-sized swimming pools.
+During peak electricity periods enough water runs through the generators per second to fill 15 average-sized swimming pools.

 From the decks of the Desert Princess, you’ll see just why Hoover Dam has been designated as a National Historic Landmark—attracting seven million visitors a year with its sheer magnitude as a testament to the power of nature and human ingenuity.

 To learn more about the history of Hoover Dam, visit the Hoover Dam website.

 America's greatest technological achievement - the Hoover Dam - now has a soaring companion piece, a massive looming bridge held up by the longest arch in the Western Hemisphere.

 The Mike O’Callaghan – Pat Tillman Memorial Bridge (Colorado River Bridge), was completed in 2010.
 Construction on the nearly 2,000 foot long bridge (with a 1,060 foot twin-rib concrete arch) began in late January 2005 and traffic began using the Hoover Dam Bypass on October 19, 2010.